Frontware/Weladee-odoo/README.md

     # List all departments
     print("Departments")
-    for dept in stub.GetDepartments(myrequest, metadata=token):
+    for dept in stub.GetDepartments(myrequest, metadata=authorization):
         print(dept)

     # Add new holiday